brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

    so an alternative syntax was necessary if all clients were to receive the same object.
-   It was, though, at least possible to make it a compile-time error for client code to call ``new`` and create additional instances, by marking the class constructor as either ``protected`` or ``private``.
+   It was, though, at least possible to make it a compile-time error for client code to call ``new``, by marking the class constructor as either ``protected`` or ``private``.

-3. So the Gang of Four wound up pivoting in the same direction Python pivoted for its own object design, by having clients invoke a callable to ask for the singleton object.
+3. So the Gang of Four wound up pivoting in the same direction Python pivoted for its own object design: by having clients invoke a callable to ask for the singleton object.
    They chose a class method as their preferred callable.
    Unlike a global function,
-   a class method avoids adding yet another name to the global namespace, and unlike a static method, it can be used to instantiate subclasses of the main singleton class.
+   a class method avoided adding yet another name to the C++ global namespace, and unlike a static method, it can be used to instantiate subclasses of the main singleton class.